 For more information, please contact Stephanie Smith at 919-316-9937 or email@example.com

-The Employment Specialists at The Arc of the Triangle will:
+Your Arc of the Triangle Employment Specialist will:

-• Talk with you about your skills and abilities to help you choose your job.
+- Meet with you to learn about your skills, abilities and interests to help you find a job.

 It's easy to get started!